ElusiveNULL/useless-counting-rs/README.md

 # useless-counting-rs
-Useless joke program in Rust that runs for an incredibly long time
+Useless joke program in Rust that runs for an indefinitely long time but will theoretically end eventually